matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Use case specific considerations

-Delayed events can be used for lots of different features, tea timers, reminders or ephemeral events could be implemented using this where clients send room events with intentional mentions or a redaction as a delayed event.
+Delayed events can be used for lots of different features, tea timers, reminders or ephemeral events could be implemented using delayed events, where clients send room events with intentional mentions or a redaction as a delayed event.
 It can even be used to send temporal power levels/mutes or bans.